YalePrivacyLab/telehealth_apps_investigation/README.md

 ## Contact

-If you have any questions or suggestions regarding these findings, email us at digital-security-lab@expressvpn.com.
+If you have any questions or suggestions regarding these findings, email sean.obrien@yale.edu.